-Rapid development in computer-related industries and technologies has lead to the emergence of better hardware and software that can support more sophisticated functions, smart applications and more complex (3D) visualizations and capabilities.
+Today's rapid development of science and technologies has lead to the emergence of better hardware and software that can support more sophisticated functions, smart applications and more complex 3D visualizations.
+In 3D visualization aspect, the producers and creators of animated movies and computer games plays the leading role (Fritsch (2003) since they have improved so much in making the visualization of 3D models as realistic as possible.

-The need for 3D capabilities to be incorporated in computer applications has long been sought and worked on; and its demands are growing due the availability of these technologies.
-In GIS, the need for 3D is pushed by the increasing demand for 3D information and technologies development such as improvement of 3D data collection techniques i.e. aerial and close range photogrammetry, airborne or ground based laser scanning, surveying and GPS due to the availability of faster and more accurate sensors (Stoter et al, 2006).
-High quality visualization such as 3D visualization alone served as an added advantage for displaying geospatial data and information which means other 3D functionalities especially for analyses will be huge enhancements for GIS related applications.
-According to Coors et al. (2006), the navigational value of a 3D map increases due to the high visual correspondence between map objects and real world objects.
+The need for 3D in GIS is pushed by technologies development such as improvement of 3D data collection techniques i.e. aerial and close range photogrammetry, airborne or ground based laser scanning, surveying and GPS due to the availability of faster and more accurate sensors (Stoter et. al (2006)).
+High quality visualization such as 3D visualization also served as an added advantage for displaying geospatial data and information.
+According to Coors et. al (2006), the navigational value of a 3D map increases due to the high visual correspondence between map objects and real world objects.